DeepikhaR/Data-Analyst-Portfolio-Projects/README.md

 __3)Youtube Analysis__

   In this project, I conducted analysis of YouTube data to uncover valuable insights.

-  1)Sentiment Analysis: I performed sentiment analysis on comments to understand the emotional response of viewers.
+    ->Sentiment Analysis: I performed sentiment analysis on comments to understand the emotional response of viewers.

-  2)WordCloud Analysis: Utilizing word clouds, I visualized the most frequent terms in the positive and negative comments .
+    ->WordCloud Analysis: Utilizing word clouds, I visualized the most frequent terms in the positive and negative comments .

-  3)Most Liked Category: I determined the category of videos that received the most likes, offering insights into viewer preferences.
+    ->Most Liked Category: I determined the category of videos that received the most likes, offering insights into viewer preferences.

-  4)Audience Engagement: I assessed whether the audience is actively engaging with the content by analyzing the like rate,dislike rate,comments count rate.
+    ->Audience Engagement: I assessed whether the audience is actively engaging with the content by analyzing the like rate,dislike rate,comments count rate.

-  5)Likes vs. Views: I explored the relationship between likes and views, providing valuable insights into viewer behavior.
+    ->Likes vs. Views: I explored the relationship between likes and views, providing valuable insights into viewer behavior.

-  6)Trending Video Channels: I identified which YouTube channels had the largest number of trending videos.
+    ->Trending Video Channels: I identified which YouTube channels had the largest number of trending videos.

       Throughout this analysis, I used Python libraries such as Pandas for data cleaning, Seaborn for visualization, and Plotly for interactive data exploration.
 This project provides a deeper understanding of YouTube trends and audience behavior.